African American Initiative

 Under the leadership of the first Vice Chancellor for Equity & Inclusion, Gibor Basiri, the Division was working to address data from the University of California Undergraduate Experience Survey (UCUES) that was released by UCOP March 14, 2014.
 According to the survey, African American students at Berkeley said the campus climate was very poor.

 Independent of this work, the Black Student Union (BSU) developed ten demands in response to the survey.
 These two pieces became the basis for the African American Initiative that was endorsed by then Chancellor Nicholas Dirks in 2015.

-Help to provide outreach and engagement opportunities to support the vision of raising $20 million endowed and current use undergraduate scholarship fund to support African American undergraduates (first year and transfer students) in partnership with private, non-profit organizations.
+Help to provide outreach and engagement opportunities to support the vision of raising $20 million endowed and current-use scholarship funds for African American undergraduates (first year and transfer students) in partnership with private, nonprofit organizations.

 Improve the recruitment and yield of undergraduate and graduate African American students and other underrepresented ethnic minorities.

 Boost the social, personal, and academic support provided to current and future African American students.

 - Target a range of efforts to improve the classroom and campus climate, including training and pedagogical resources for faculty and Graduate Student Instructors.

 Increase African American representation in Berkeley's senior management.

 - Improve the recruitment and retention, boost the professional support provided, and target efforts to improve the campus climate for African American staff and faculty.